aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

               return "Hello World!"
 ```

-Create a CloudFormation stack to provision resources you described and updated in the template.
+Create a `cfn-workshop-lambda-memory-size` CloudFormation stack to provision resources you described and updated in the template.

 You can find the full solution in the `code/solutions/dynamic-references/lambda_memory_size.yaml` example template.